LLNL/hiop/README.md

 UMFPACK (part of SuiteSparse) and METIS need to be provided as shown above.

 # Interfacing with HiOp

-If your NLP is structured, it may be beneficial to use HiOp.
-If your NLP is unstructured, then you should be looking at a general purpose NLP solver such as the open-source [Ipopt](https://github.com/coin-or/Ipopt).

-HiOp supports two input formats: `hiopInterfaceDenseConstraints` and `hiopInterfaceMDS`.
-Both formats are in the form of C++ interfaces (e.g., abstract classes), see [hiopInterface.hpp](src/Interface/hiopInterface.hpp) file, that the user must instantiate/implement and provide to HiOp.
+HiOp supports three types of optimization problems, each with a separate input formats in the form of the C++ interfaces `hiopInterfaceDenseConstraints`,`hiopInterfaceSparse` and `hiopInterfaceMDS`.
+These interfaces are specified in [hiopInterface.hpp](src/Interface/hiopInterface.hpp) and documented and discussed as well in the [user manual](doc/hiop_usermanual.pdf).

 *`hiopInterfaceDenseConstraints` interface* supports NLPs with **billions** of variables with and without bounds but only limited number (<100) of general, equality and inequality constraints.
 The underlying algorithm is a limited-memory quasi-Newton interior-point method and generally scales well computationally (but it may not algorithmically) on thousands of cores.
 This interface uses MPI for parallelization

+*`hiopInterfaceSparse` supports general sparse and large-scale NLPs.
+This functionality is similar to that of the state-of-the-art [Ipopt](https://github.com/coin-or/Ipopt) (without being as robust and flexible as Ipopt is).
+Acceleration for this class of problems can be achieved via OpenMP or CUDA, however, this is work in progress and you are encouraged to contact HiOp's developers for up-to-date information.

 *`hiopInterfaceMDS` interface* supports mixed dense-sparse NLPs and achives parallelization using GPUs and RAJA portability abstraction layer.